 Studying in Ontario

-International students from all over the world come to attend middle school, high school, college and university in Ontario.
-After high school, students may choose to pursue post-secondary training or education.
-There are many different post-secondary options for students in Ontario.
+International students from all over the world come to Canada to study, there are many different post-secondary options for students in Ontario.
 These options include university, college, apprenticeship, and private career college.
 There are two main types of public post-secondary institutions in Canada: colleges and universities.
 There are 24 colleges and 22 universities in Ontario.
-These institutions offer two different types of education.
-International students often choose to make Ontario their home after they finish their studies because Canada is the perfect place to be a citizen of the world.
+According to the Canadian Bureau of International Education (CBIE) 60 % of international students plan to apply for permanent Canadian residence after completing their studies.
+Learn more about Studying in Ontario.

-Colleges in Canada focus on more practical training and grant diplomas, certificates, and post-graduate certificates.
-While most college programs are two years, some colleges also offer four-year bachelor’s degrees, either on their own or in partnership with universities.
-Colleges also offer continuing education certificates and classes where no application is necessary.
+Colleges in Canada focus on more practical training and grant diplomas, certificates, apprenticeships and post-graduate degrees.
+Most college programs are two years, some colleges also offer four-year bachelor's degree, either on their own or in partnership with universities.
+Learn more about Colleges in Ontario.